AnoExpected/ToDo_App-React_Native/README.md

 2. Task Sorting: Add functionality to sort tasks based on different criteria such as due date or priority.
 3. Task Filtering: Allow users to filter tasks based on completion status, priority, or due date range.
 4. Data Persistence: Integrate a database or local storage solution to persist tasks across app sessions.
-5. User Authentication: Implement user authentication to enable multiple users to have their own task lists.
+5. User Authentication: Implement user authentication to enable multiple users to have their task lists.
 6. Task Sharing: Add the ability to share tasks with other users via email or messaging apps.
 7. Task Categories/Labels: Introduce categories or labels for tasks to enable better organization and grouping.
 8. Task Search: Implement a search functionality to allow users to search for specific tasks by name or keywords.